Indiana : 2025 Regular Session : BILL SB0364

 Citations Affected: IC 13-17-16; IC 13-30-10-1.5.

 Synopsis: Weather and the environment.
 Prohibits a person who has the intent of affecting the intensity of sunlight, temperature, or weather from discharging a chemical or apparatus into the atmosphere, except in certain circumstances.
-Provides that a violation is a Class A Misdemeanor.
+Provides that a violation is a Class A misdemeanor.

 Effective: July 1, 2025.

-A BILL FOR AN ACT to amend the Indiana Code concerningenvironmental law.
+A BILL FOR AN ACT to amend the Indiana Code concerning environmental law.

 Be it enacted by the General Assembly of the State of Indiana: